Moussa Kyabou

-Moussa Kyabou (born 18 April 1998) is a Malian professional footballer who plays as an defensive midfielder for Süper Lig club Gençlerbirliği and the Mali national team.
+Moussa Kyabou (born 18 April 1998) is a Malian professional footballer who plays as an defensive midfielder for Moldovan Liga club Sheriff Tiraspol and the Mali national team.

 Club career

 On 15 March 2021, Kyabou joined Moldovan Super Liga team Sheriff Tiraspol.
 Kyabou extended his contract with Sheriff Tiraspol on 27 September 2023.
 On 1 July 2025, Sheriff announced the departure of Kyabou after his contract had expired.

 Kyabou joined Gençlerbirliği on July 5, 2025.

+On 14 September 2026, Sheriff Tiraspol announced the return of Kyabou to the club.